The Best Nespresso Machines You Can Buy In 2022

 The Most Splurge-Worthy Nespresso Espresso Only Model With Built In Milk Prep: Creatista Plus

 Are you looking at more premium Original Nespresso with built in milk prep?
-If so, you’ll be deciding between the Creatista range by Breville or the Lattissima range by De’Longhi.
+If so, you’ll be deciding between the Creatista range by Breville or the Lattissima Gran or Pro by De’Longhi.
 I personally chose the Creatista Plus.
 I think it the best of the premium Nespresso machines and I’ll explain why.
 You can also see my detailed product review.

 The Creatista Plus is among the most expensive pod brewers on the market.
 The retail price is around $600 to $650.
 However, you may be able to find it on sale from time to time on Amazon, Bed Bath and Beyond and other stores.
 While the price tag is high, I believe in the saying “you get what you pay for.”
 I like it because it has more functionality and beverage options than other models.
 Plus, I’ve had zero issues with the machine so far (since June of 2021).
 It is very reliable.